+The EC proposal in March 2023 for a revision of the Directive on Driving Licences includes that novice drivers should be subject to a zerotolerance alcohol limit for a minimum of two years after passing their test (EC, 2023).
 American and Australian research shows that lowering the alcohol limit for young people results in less drink-driving and fewer crashes (Byrne et al. 2016; Senserrick & Williams, 2015).
 However, in Dutch research no effect on the prevalence of drink-driving was observed after lowering the blood alcohol concentration (BAC) limit for young drivers (I&O Research, 2021).
-Nor did the number of alcohol-related fatalities or seriously injured young road users decrease in the first two years after the introduction of the lower (BAC) limit for young drivers (Weijermars & van Schagen, 2009).
-Having reviewed the relationship between crashes and the BAC limit for drivers of all ages in EU member states, Castillo-Manzano et al. (2017) conclude that member states with the lowest BAC limit do not necessarily have the fewest alcohol-related road fatalities per capita.
-In EU member states with a zero BAC limit, prevalence of drink-driving and the alcohol-related crash rate can still be high when enforcement is low.
-Therefore, low BAC limits for young drivers will only be an effective countermeasure if enforced thoroughly.
+Nor did the number of alcoholrelated fatalities or seriously injured young road users decrease in the first two years after the introduction of the lower (BAC) limit for young drivers (Weijermars & van Schagen, 2009).
+Having reviewed the relationship between crashes and the BAC limit for drivers of all ages in EU member states, Castillo-Manzano et al. (2017) concluded that member states with the lowest BAC limit do not necessarily have the fewest alcohol-related road fatalities per capita.
+Furthermore, an international meta-analysis shows that enforcement of driving under influence of alcohol reduces crash risk (Erke, Goldenbeld & Vaa, 2009).
+Thus we can conclude that in EU member states with a zero BAC limit, prevalence of drink-driving and the alcohol-related crash rate can still be high when enforcement is low.
+Therefore, low BAC limits for young drivers can only be an effective countermeasure if enforced thoroughly.

-5.4.2 Rehabilitation courses
+4.4.2 Rehabilitation courses

 Some EU member states have special mandatory rehabilitation courses for young offenders.
+Rehabilitation courses are mostly intended for severe and/or multiple offences, for example driving under influence of alcohol or severe speeding.
 Most of the time these courses are linked to a demerit point system such as in Germany.
 Young offenders can keep their licence if they attend these courses.
-There are numerous evaluation studies and various meta-analyses on the effectiveness of these often short interventions, but only a few of these studies are about rehabilitation courses that are exclusively for young drivers.
+There are numerous evaluation studies and various meta-analyses on the effectiveness of these often-short interventions, but only a few of these studies are about rehabilitation courses that are exclusively for young drivers.
 Furthermore, most evaluation studies have a weak design.
-Most studies do not have a sound control group, random assignment is not possible most of the time, and only few studies have recorded offences, or even better, officially recorded crashes as outcome variables.
-Although most studies find a positive effect (e.g. on the likelihood to reoffend), only few studies can actually identify a reduction in crash risk (Kluppels, Dellanoy & Sliverans, 2021; SUPREME, 2007).
-Not all courses are equally effective, as a recent Dutch study shows: no reduction of recidivism was found among the participants of a course specifically developed for young drink drivers (Blom, Bolderdijk, & Weijters, 2017).
+Most studies do not have a robust control group, random assignment is not possible most of the time, and only few studies have recorded offences, or even better, officially recorded crashes as outcome variables.
+Although most studies find a positive effect (e.g. on the likelihood to reoffend), only few studies can actually identify a reduction in crash risk (Kluppels, Dellanoy & Silverans, 2021; SUPREME, 2007).
+Not all courses are equally effective, as a recent Dutch study shows: no reduction of recidivism was found among the participants of a course specifically developed for young drink drivers (Blom, Bolderdijk & Weijters, 2017).
 The authors of the SUPREME report conclude that effective rehabilitation courses should be tailored to the needs of the offenders, the group size should be small, the time between offence and course should be short, and course leaders should be skilled.

-5.5 Vehicles
+4.5 Vehicles

-5.5.1 Advanced Driver Assistant Systems (ADAS)
+4.5.1 Advanced Driver Assistant Systems (ADAS)